 - Outbursts of anger or frustration over “little things”

-Many of us experience some or all of these things at some point.
-But for those with depression, these symptoms are often experienced on a daily basis and can make it very difficult to manage day-to-day life.
+Many of us experience some or all of these things at some point in our lives, but for those with depression, these symptoms are often experienced on a daily basis and can make it very difficult to manage day-to-day life.

-Finding the Right Fit for Mental Health Treatment
+Finding the Right Fit for Treatment with Florida Mental Health Services

-The issues surrounding depression and other forms of mental illness are often highly personal and emotionally charged, so it’s important to find someone with whom you are comfortable sharing these things.
+The issues surrounding depression and other forms of mental illness are often highly personal and emotionally charged, so it’s important to find someone with whom you are comfortable sharing your thoughts and feelings.

 If your depression has placed you in a mental health crisis, then you may need immediate crisis care.
 In cases like this, our mental health professionals will help de-escalate the situation and bring you back to a place where you feel safe and in control.